min69u/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## Want to hear a joke about construction?
+Nah, I'm still working on it.